-I was watching Jeopardy one night, and I was scratching my chin while pondering what capital of Montenegro was (it’s Podgorica by the way), when I noticed the strangest thing in the world.
+I was watching Jeopardy one night, and I was scratching my chin while pondering what the capital of Montenegro was (it’s Podgorica, by the way) when I noticed the strangest thing in the world.

 It was, as best as I could describe it, a Frankenstein whisker growing on my face.

 This thing was nuts.

 I kept picking at it, feeling it, and wondering what the heck was going on.

 I went to the bathroom mirror and looked at this mega beard follicle sitting squarely on my chin.